 Next, you simmer the beef, mushrooms, and onions in liquid.
 Using low sodium beef broth is best for this because the broth will reduce as it cooks, intensifying the flavor, and the low sodium will prevent the final dish from becoming too salty as it concentrates.
 I find 60 - 90 minutes to be the ideal simmering time, however, this will vary depending on how large your cubes of beef are.
 If they are still tough when you reach 90 minutes, simply keep cooking them until they are tender!

 Using a Dutch Oven is ideal for this recipe, the wide opening is great for sauteing, and the heavy bottom and sides are ideal for holding steady temperatures during a long simmer.
+However, a sufficiently large skillet can also be used successfully.

 How to Make Brown Gravy

-Making Brown Gravy is the exact same process as making the classic sawmill gravy.
+Making the flavorful gravy is the exact same process as making the classic sawmill gravy.
 You start by making a roux, which is a mixture of flour and fat, and cook it for at least four minutes so all of the raw flour taste is cooked out.
 The longer you cook the roux, the nuttier the flavor becomes.
-Always be sure to continually stir the roux as it cooks so the flour doesn’t scorch.
+Always be sure to continually stir the roux as it cooks so the flour doesn't scorch.
 Scorched flour ruins the roux, making it taste bitter.
 If that happens, turn down the heat and start the roux again.

 Beef Tips and Gravy